NetherlandsForensicInstitute/body_fluids_mRNA/README.md

 higher complexity, and would have required detailed explanations if included in the paper.
 Furthermore, we looked at a situation where the defense proposes an alternative (e.g. sample contains blood, not menstrual secretion), which changed results little.
-## Background levels

 To compute LRs we need to have knowledge on background levels, which can depend on non-disputed facts of the case.
 These background levels are a form of prior, and referenced as such in the code.
-They should not be confused with the prior odds, that depend on additional case-specific information and does not lie within the domain of the forensic scientist.
+They should not be confused with the prior odds, that depend on additional case-specific information and does not lie within the domain of the forensic scientist'.

-For historic reasons, there are two ways to specify background levels.
-These should be replaced by one system in which background levels can be specified per background level per hypothesis.
+For historic reasons, there are two limited ways to specify background levels, either through the 'priors_list' or using the flag 'from_penile'.
+These should be replaced by one system in which background levels can be specified per body fluid per hypothesis.

-**background levels as proportions**
-Within the data augmentation process, the same number of samples for all possible combinations of body fluids are created.
-This means that the model will learn that the probability of each of these combinations occurring is the same for all combinations.
-This is the same as assuming uniform priors.
-However, in reality this will not be the case.
-For this reason we wanted to test whether non-uniform priors would have an significant effect on the likelihood ratios that the model(s) calculate.
-This is done via the number of samples created in data augmentation process.
-Within `run.py` the variable `priors` may be adjusted in the following way (for simplicity assuming body fluids are (
-['blood', 'saliva', 'nasal mucosa']):
-* `[10, 1, 1]` : blood is 10x more likely
-* `[1, 7, 1]` : saliva is 7x more likely
-* `[1, 10, 10]` : blood is 10x less likely
-* `[8, 8, 1]` : nasal mucosa is 8x less likely

-Note this is a legacy way of defining priors/background levels and can be improved

-**background levels of 1 or 0**
-Currently, priors 0 or 1 are handled as one huge exceptional case for penile skin.
-To enable this, make your priors one longer (in run.py) and add 'Skin.penile' to the body fluids in constants.
-Yes, I know.

 #### Credits
-This repository is based on the work by Naomi Voerman, which she performed for her Master's thesis '_A probabilistic approach to quantify the strength of evidence of presence of body fluids from RNA data using a multi-label method_'
+This repository is based on the work by Naomi Voerman, which she performed for her Master's thesis '_A probabilistic approach to quantify the strength of evidence of presence of body fluids from RNA data using a multi-label method_'.